MicrosoftDocs/SupportArticles-docs/support/windows-client/windows-troubleshooters/active-and-retired-troubleshooters-windows-10.md

 After updating to Windows 10, version 2004, some older devices or devices that have certain older apps installed that use legacy [file system filter drivers](/windows-hardware/drivers/ifs/about-file-system-filter-drivers) might be unable to connect to OneDrive through the OneDrive app.
 Affected devices might not be able to download new Files On-Demand content or open previously synced or downloaded files.
 This troubleshooter mitigates the issue.

-Devices that successfully ran the "Hardware and devices" troubleshooter will be notified and asked to run this troubleshooter.
+Devices that successfully ran the "Hardware and Devices" troubleshooter will be notified and asked to run this troubleshooter.
 This troubleshooter cannot be run manually.

 |Activation date|Retirement date|More information|
 |---|---|---|
 |6/30/20|\-|[https://aka.ms/AA8vtwr](https://aka.ms/AA8vtwr)|

-## Hardware and devices troubleshooter
+## Hardware and Devices troubleshooter

 Automatically repair system files and settings to fix a problem on your device.